EricTheRed-507/adapter-example/README.md

 # Adapter pattern example

 ## Background to the application of interest
 This example depicts a real scenario with developed software to interface with cameras throughout manufacturing facilities.
 The role of this system is to have multiple connection points to the cameras for displaying, storage of the camera frames in databases, and tacking on image processing for defect detection.
-The following depicts the high level setup:
+The following depicts the high level configuration:

 ![CameraServerClient drawio](https://github.com/user-attachments/assets/f360ac3a-9d6d-4b0e-ab86-bd2d403fdbfc)

 A typical facility has tens of cameras.
 Each camera can be accessed by multiple clients.
 Typically, there would be a central hub that displayed between 1 and 10 camera views in a control station room, but also each camera could be directly connected to one of many laptops that would be brought out to the manufacturing floor for close up, remote inspection.

 In the ```./original/``` directory, you'll see a simplified depiction of the code.
-The ```ImageClient.py``` is the client code that connects to the CameraHandler.py, which is the code / class that interfaces with the camera on the server.
+The ```ImageClient.py``` is the client code that connects to the ```CameraHandler.py```, which is the code / class that interfaces with the camera on the server.
 These systems almost always used one particular brand of camera, which is a Basler.

 ## Situation that required an Adapter